unicode-org/icu4x/documents/process/style_guide.md

 The standard library functions such as `slice::split_at` are panicky, but they are not covered by our Clippy lints.

+Since Rust 1.77, `slice::split_first_chunk` is available as a non-panicky alternative if the chunk length is known at compile-time.
+In Rust 1.80, `slice::split_at_checked` will also become available.

-Instead of using `slice::split_at` directly, it is recommended to use a helper function, which can be saved in the file in which it is being used.
+In the mean time, instead of using `slice::split_at` directly, it is recommended to use a helper function, which can be saved in the file in which it is being used.
 Example:

 ```rust
 /// Like slice::split_at but returns an Option instead of panicking